UK Online Roulette Guide: How To Play, Odds & Strategy (2026)

 🎯 Straight Up

 Placing a chip squarely in the center of a single number.
-This is the highest variance bet on the board, requiring immense patience to hit, but it delivers the game’s maximum single-hit payout.
+Highest variance bet on the board.

 Pays 35:1